esyede/rakit/packages/docs/data/packages.md

 ## Basic Knowledge

-Packages are a simple way to separate code into smaller units so that they are easier to organize and reuse in other applications.

-A package can have its own controllers, views, configs, routes, migrations, commands, and more.
-A package can be anything, from a database library, authentication system, to a complete CMS.
+A package is a unit of code you can organize and reuse across applications, with controllers, views, configs, routes, migrations and commands of its own — anything from a database library to a complete CMS.

-In fact, the `application/` folder is also a package, namely the default package.
-Even this documentation page you're reading is a package.
+The `application/` folder is itself a package, the default one, and so is this documentation.

 <a id="creating-packages"></a>

 ## Creating Packages

-The first step to create a package is to create a new folder inside the `packages/` folder.
-For this example, let's create a package named `admin`, which contains the application's admin pages.

-The `boot.php` file in the `application/` folder provides some basic configurations that help determine how the application will run.

-We can also create a `boot.php` file in our package folder for the same purpose.
-This file will be executed every time the package is booted (loaded).
+Start with a folder inside `packages/`.
+The example here is `admin`, holding the admin pages.

+A package may carry its own `boot.php`, which runs every time the package boots, the way `application/boot.php` does for the application.

 #### Creating the package's `boot.php` file: